Sonic12040/deno-oak-server/README.md

 ## Starting the application

-Start the application from the root directory with Deno using `deno run --allow-net http.ts`
+Start the application from the root directory with Deno using `deno run --allow-net server.ts`

-Start the application from the root directory with Denon using `denon run --allow-net http.ts`
+Start the application from the root directory with Denon using `denon run --allow-net server.ts`

 ## Adding methods